Intuit App Partner Program FAQ

 My team has a strategic integration with Intuit.
 Will my app be subject to platform fees as part of the Intuit App Partner Program?

-Contact your Partner Development Manager at Intuit to determine whether your app will be subject to platform fees under the Intuit App Partner Program.
+Contact your Partner Development Manager at Intuit to determine whether your app will be subject to platform service fees under the Intuit App Partner Program.

 What’s the difference between the QuickBooks Solution Provider program and the new Intuit App Partner Program?